-This song was doing amazing until Natalie Maines, one of the three members, made a political statement condemning President George Bush.
+This song was doing amazing on the country charts until Natalie Maines, one of the three members, made a political statement condemning President George Bush.
 Bush supporters were pretty unhappy, and country stations pulled the song.
-However, it still continued to be a hit and definitely a tear jerker.
+The tear jerker is still known as one of the trio's most popular country hits.

-Sure, struggling through tough times is a common theme in country music.
+Sure, struggling through tough times is a common theme in classic country music.
 But when a mother prostitutes her daughter to pay the bills?
 Well, let's just say many people weren't into that.
 At the time, it caused quite a lot of gossip, but the song is now considered one of Reba's most iconic releases.

-Sure, some even considered the title a bit suggestive.
+Some even considered the title a bit suggestive.
 However, many agreed that a few lines in the song crossed some boundaries.
 Whether or not it was unanimous, unfortunately for the country singer, stations stopped playing it.
 Like many of the others on this list, the song is now one of Twitty's most well-known releases.

 This tune has definitely received high praise from music lovers and critics.
-Still, many had issues with the alleged support it seemed to have for domestic violence.
+Still, many had issues with the plot of an abused woman getting her revenge through murder.
 Nonetheless, through all the criticism, the track made it to the top 10, and is among Martina McBride's greatest hits.